RahulSinghRaj/tele-shilling-bot-test/README.md

 it will be **FREE** to use for all of you.
 Follow the instructions below.

-When the time is right,
-**Fee will be charged** for future use.
-And you know that it is better to use this even if it charges fee,
-because you can earn more with powerful auto shilling :)

 # IMPORTANT
 ### DO NOT MODIFY ANYTHING WHICH IS NOT MENTIONED